Sign Up

 Objectives

-1. Describe three methods used to administer drugs to neonates.
+1. Describe the methods used to administer medications to neonates.

-2. Identify four characteristics that influence the way a patient responds to a drug.
+2. Identify the characteristics that influence the way a patient responds to a drug.

 3. Define the goal of therapeutic drug monitoring.

-4. Discuss four factors of pharmacology that are unique to neonates.
+4. Determine the factors of pharmacology that are unique to neonates.

-5. Discuss the needs of special neonatal populations.
+5. Indicate the needs of special neonatal populations.

 CEUFast Inc. and the course planners for this educational activity do not have any relevant financial relationship(s) to disclose with ineligible companies whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.